PrincetonUniversity/lucid/tutorials/interp/01monitor/readme.md

 **reading the intepreter output**

-The first few lines from `make interp` are output from the lucid.sh script, where it is generating the docker command to run. e.g., up to:
-``
-running command: docker run --rm -it  --mount type=bind,source=/Users/jsonch/Desktop/gits/lucid/tutorials/interp/01monitor/monitor.dpt,target=/app/inputs/monitor.dpt --mount type=bind,source=/Users/jsonch/Desktop/gits/lucid/tutorials/interp/01monitor/monitor.json,target=/app/inputs/monitor.json jsonch/lucid:lucid /bin/sh -c "./dpt /app/inputs/monitor.dpt --spec /app/inputs/monitor.json"
-``

-Next, the lines prefixed with `dpt:` are messages from the lucid compiler frontend as it type checks and transforms the program into a simpler form that the interpreter can run.
+The lines prefixed with `dpt:` are messages from the lucid compiler frontend as it type checks and transforms the program into a simpler form that the interpreter can run.
 If your program has an error, typically the interpreter will print an error message and halt at some point in between these messages.

 Finally, after the `dpt: Simulating...` line, we see the output of the lucid simulator.
 The simulator's output has two components:

 1. a trace summarizing the events that were handled at each switch in the simulation, interleaved with any "printf" statements that executed in the program.
 In this example, the trace is:
 ```
 t=0: Handling packet event eth_ip(11,22,2048,1,2,128) at switch 0, port 0